akrito/python-den/README.md

 * Stop breaking other comints.
 * Maybe use auto-complete.el instead of ido for rope completions.
 * Write up how to combine rope and virtualenv in .ropeproject/config.py.
+* IPython and virtualenv support can possibly be rewritten as a derived mode.